 Any pupils absent without notice will receive a text message from the school asking them to contact us stating the reason why.
 Any pupils not reported will be recorded as unauthorised absence.

 Your child should be in school by 8.40 am each day for morning registration.
-If your child arrives after this time they will be recorded as late and a sanction may be put in place.
+If your child arrives after this time they will be recorded as late and they will receive a 20 minute lunchtime detention.
 If your child arrives after 10am they will have missed morning registration and this will be recorded as an unauthorised morning absence.

 Where possible all medical appointments should be made outside of school hours.
 If this is not possible please advise the school in advance on 01206 878872 or alternatively email email@example.com.
 You will need to provide medical evidence (eg appointment card or hospital letter) for all appointments in school hours.